 Subnetting allows sub-network to maximize their speed effectively.
 Due to divide the network’s broadcast domains, the network administrator can better control traffic flow, thus increasing network performance.
 The subnetting also limit the number of devices on the subnet which helps to control the traffic flow and network overhead.

-It allowed any organization to subnet their network according to the way they are actually structured in the organization’s physical network.
+It allowed any organization to subnet their network according to the way they are actually structured in the organization’s.
 We can also modify the number of sub-networks and number of hosts per sub-network for each organization and they can decide on its own subnet structure and change it as required.

 Routing Table size